Welcome to The Lukeion Project

-- Register for 2014-2015 courses as completely as possible to avoid delays.
+- Visit our 2016-2017 class registration.
+Fill out the form as completely as possible to avoid delays.
 We will not sell your data and your data is secured by FormStack.
-Be sure to click that "submit" button once you've double checked your course selection.
+Be sure to click that "submit" button once you've double checked your course selection(s).

 - Be sure to choose your payment method (check by mail or PayPal).
 You must pay by PayPal if you register fewer than 7 days prior to the first session.
 Questions about tuition?
 Go here.